HackClubRAIT/Wizard-Of-Docs/Data Structures/Arrays/Missing_Number_in_Array.md

 * 0 <= nums[i] <= n
 * All the numbers of nums are unique.

+## Approach :
+There are n unique numbers given.

+These values add up to ((n * (n + 1)) / 2)

+which is the same as adding the first n positive natural numbers together.

+This is equivalent to (array sum + missing number).

+SUM OF THE FIRST N NUMBERS - SUM OF ARRAY = Missing number.

 ## Solution Function in Python :
 ```python
 class Solution(object):